MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/analytics.md

         </script>
         ```
-2. Use the file in to your `head` tag.
+2. Use the file in to your HTML `head` tag such as in your `default.html` layout
     - Copied here from `minima`.
         ```liquid
         {%- if jekyll.environment == 'production' and site.google_analytics -%}